 - Sprinkle chicken with salt and pepper.
 In a large nonstick skillet coated with cooking spay, cook chicken in 2 teaspoons oil for 3 minutes on each side or until lightly browned.
 Remove and keep warm.

-- In the same skillet, cook the garlic, ginger and lemon peel in remaining oil for 1 minute.
+- In the same skillet, cook the garlic, ginger and lemon zest in remaining oil for 1 minute.
 Stir in 1/2 cup broth, sugar and cayenne.
 Bring to a boil.
 Return chicken to the pan; top with lemon slices.
 Reduce heat; cover and simmer for 7-9 minutes or until chicken juices run clear.
 Remove chicken and keep warm.

 - Combine cornstarch and remaining broth until smooth; gradually stir into pan juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in green onions; cook 1-2 minutes longer.
 Serve over chicken.
-Yield: 4 servings.